1999dipu/Partner_Store_ranking_sytem/README.md

                             	Go back to the admin panel and enter the username and password as created.

-8. You now have access to all the functionalities in this project.
+8.You now have access to all the functionalities in this project.
 ```
 ### GOOD LUCK!